sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 * **Object Detection**. duh.

 * **Single-Shot Detection**.
 Earlier architectures for object detection consisted of two distinct stages – a region proposal network that performs object localization and a classifier for detecting the types of objects in the proposed regions.
-Computationally, these can be very expensive and therefore ill-suited for real-word, real-time applications.
+Computationally, these can be very expensive and therefore ill-suited for real-world, real-time applications.
 Single-shot models encapsulate both localization and detection tasks in a single forward sweep of the network, resulting in significantly faster detections while deployable on lighter hardware.

 * **Multiscale Feature Maps**.
 In image classification tasks, we base our predictions on the final convolutional feature map – the smallest but deepest representation of the original image.
 In object detection, feature maps from intermediate convolutional layers can also be _directly_ useful because they represent the original image at different scales.
 Therefore, a fixed-size filter operating on different feature maps will be able to detect objects of various sizes.